8ta4/gag/README.md

    ## Process
    1. Identify a word that:
       - Has multiple meanings
-      - Is commonly used in everyday speech
+      - Is familiar to the audience of the article
       - Relates to concepts in the article
    2. Identify a phrase that:
-      - Is commonly used in everyday speech
+      - Is familiar to the audience of the article
       - Contains the word
    3. Identify the meaning of the word that:
       - Differs from the meaning used in the phrase
-      - Is commonly used in everyday speech
+      - Is familiar to the audience of the article
    4. Create a punchline that:
       - Use the phrase
       - Makes the phrase work with the alternative meaning